 While inventory value may not seem exciting, understanding it is one of the most important things to running a profitable beverage program.
 Why is inventory value so important?
 Inventory is usually the largest current asset of the business.
 All of that liquid gold, sitting in boxes in a storage room, or half empty behind a bar somewhere, that's a big part of the business' worth.
 And how you put that inventory to work can be the difference between big profits and going out of business.

-There's two important points to keep in mind about inventory value:
+There are two important points to keep in mind about inventory value:

-- The value of your items are changing over time and generally that value is decreasing.
-The longer you hold inventory, the less value it has, until eventually it could be worthless if the products go bad.
+- The value of your items are changing over time and generally, that value is decreasing.
+The longer you hold inventory, the less value it has, until eventually, it could be worthless if the products go bad.
 Cash is king and holding on to a lot of inventory is a slow march to your financial death.

 - Money tied up in inventory could often be put to better use growing your business than it is sitting on shelves.
 Don't think of all your inventory as just the cost of doing business.
 Sure, some of your inventory is... you need to have enough inventory on hand to sell to customers and make them happy.
-But think of how you could improve your business if you had an extra $25k, or $50k, or $100k in cash.
+But think of how you could improve your business if you had an extra $25k, $50k, or $100k in cash.

 There are many different accounting methods for valuing inventory, but I'm really only going to cover the two most commonly used in restaurants and bars.
-To calculate the value of inventory we need to multiple the quantity we have on hand of a product times the cost of the product.
+To calculate the value of inventory we need to multiply the quantity we have on hand of a product times the cost of the product.
 We then add this up across all our products to get our total inventory value.
 Where inventory valuation methods differ is in what number we use for the product cost.

 The most common and easiest method to use is the average cost or weighted average cost.
 Average cost is just how it sounds, you take the total cost of what you have bought and divide by the quantity that you bought.
 You don't worry about the price fluctuations from your vendors during that period of time, it is averaged out.
 For example, if you bought the first 5 bottles at $10 each and the second 5 bottles at $20 each, for the purpose of valuing inventory we consider each bottle remaining to be worth $15 (the average of $10 and $20).

-Alternatively you can use an accounting method that better tracks the flow of costs as they change.
-For this industry the best method for tracking cost flows is called First In, First Out, or FIFO for short.
+Alternatively, you can use an accounting method that better tracks the flow of costs as they change.
+For this industry, the best method for tracking cost flows is called First In, First Out, or FIFO for short.
 Another way to say it is you are tracking the costs for products as they change in chronological order.
 Using the previous example of buying 10 bottles, in FIFO we don't consider all bottles to be worth $15 over time.
 We paid two different amounts for the same bottles and as inventory is depleted (sold), our FIFO cost changes.
 When we haven't sold any bottles, our FIFO cost is $15, but as soon as we sell any that changes.
 Let's say we sell 2 bottles and are left with 8.
 The resulting FIFO cost is ($10+$10+$10+$20+$20+$20+$20+$20) / 8 = $16.25.
 Notice that to calculate that we assume that the two bottles we no longer have are the ones we paid $10 for, since we bought those first.

 So when would you use one over the other?